jeremenichelli/jeremenichelli.github.io/_posts/2015-07-07-building-blog-jekyll-creating-layouts.md

 ---
 title: Building a blog using Jekyll.
-Creating custom layouts
+Creating custom&nbsp;layouts
 resume: Using the versatility of Liquid language, you can practically build any layout you want in Jekyll.
 Here's a quick explanation on how to do it.
 ---